Archduchess Maria Beatrix of Austria-Este, Countess of Montizón: Among Carmelites in Graz

 With both her sons now married and commencing own family life, Maria Beatrix concluded that her duties as mother came to the end.
 She decided to spend the rest of her life dedicated to prayer.
-As she was still legally married, she obtained written approval from her separated husband; the pope Pius IX issued a specific authorization in a personal, very cordial letter.
+As she was still legally married, she obtained written approval from her separated husband; Pope Pius IX issued a specific authorization in a personal, very cordial letter.
 She also consulted her siblings and other relatives.
 In early 1872 Maria Beatrix moved into the Discalced Carmelite monastery in Graz.
 Some authors claim she entered the order and assumed the name of Maria Ignatia of the Sacred Heart; however, her biographer who corresponded with her claims she did not take vows but merely agreed to comply with rules of the Carmelite order, effectively leading the life of a nun.

 As the order was an enclosed one, she maintained very scarce contact with the outer world; it was limited mostly to correspondence.
-It is known that the emperor Franz Joseph visited her few times and demonstrated great affection.
+It is known that the Emperor Franz Joseph visited her few times and demonstrated great affection.
 She was also at times visited by her sons, especially Alfonso, who owned real estate in Graz and used to spend some time in the city.
-Her poor health improved, except that in her 40s she got almost completely deaf.
+In general her poor health improved, though in her 40s she got almost completely deaf.
 In 1882 she donated her property, the Loredán and Pourtales palaces in Venice, to her sons.
 In 1883-1887 technically she was the legitimist queen of France.
 In 1893, following death of her daughter-in-law, Maria Beatrix hinted that she was prepared to leave the Carmelites to take care of her grandchildren.
-However, she also suggested that Carlos re-marries, and recommended Berthe de Rohan.
-Carlos indeed re-married in 1894.
+However, she also suggested that Carlos remarry, and recommended Berthe de Rohan.
+Carlos indeed remarried in 1894.